#1 in Sleep Product Research

 Percent of owners reporting advantage / benefit

-Adjustable firmness is well-liked by owners primarily for the following reasons:
+Adjustable firmness is well-liked by owners primarily for these reasons:

 It should be noted that about 10% of owners do not agree that a Sleep Number bed truly has adjustable firmness, that is, the ability to change from soft to firm or firm to soft.
 Instead, they say the bed has adjustable support, meaning that adjustment affects spinal alignment, not firmness levels.
 These owners say that a lower number does not feel softer, just flatter.